Thartvigsen/thartvigsen.github.io/README.md

 Hello!
+I'm currently a Ph.D. candidate in data science at Worcester Polytechnic Institute.
+I'm particularly interested in the challenges and promise of applying machine learning to aid clinical decision making.
+So far, I have enjoyed studying representation learning on clinical sequences (time series and notes).

-I'm a fourth-year Ph.D. student in the Data Science at Worcester Polytechnic Institute studying sequential representation learning, advised by [Prof. Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Prof. Xiangnan Kong](https://web.cs.wpi.edu/~xkong/) and collaborating with [Cansu Sen](http://users.wpi.edu/~csen/) in the [Data Science Research Group](http://davis.wpi.edu:8180/DSRG/).
+I am advised by [Prof. Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Prof. Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).

-# Research Interests
+# Specific Research Interests

 I am interested in machine learning for clinical decision making.
 This domain combines my interests/work in irregularly-sampled multivariate time series (for example a patient's lab results), partially-observable markov decision processes (which medication should be given at a given time?), and Recurrent Neural Networks (high-capacity sequence modeling).
 So far, I have tackled specific topics such as time series interpolation, classifying clinical time series and sequences of notes, early classification, attributed document classification, and multi-source meta-embeddings for clinical notes.